I’d like to configure a simple RBAC setup with:

 - the administer role should NOT be filterable.
-Filterable means that the role can be removed on a sub container (eg a folder or a Managed Master).
+Filterable means that the role can be removed on a sub container (eg a folder or a Managed controller).
 We want an admin to be admin anywhere on the cluster.

 - the authenticated role is still able to do anything, this is really important not to lock yourself out.

 - make sure to read all the permission description, you might want to have more granularity than the one of this example.

 We will then create two groups:

 - Administrators: that will be able to administer all the cluster

 Let’s do it, going to